naayem/C-Programming-for-ePuck-robot/README.md

-# Readme for Robotics University Project - ePuck Robot Programming
+# Robotics University Project - ePuck Robot Programming

 ## Project Overview
 This university project involves programming an ePuck robot, a compact, two-wheeled robot equipped with various sensors.
 We aim to creatively utilize the robot's features through different modes like Pong game simulation and Alphabet writing.